Support the Mission of ASECS by Contributing to an Endowed Fund

 How to Donate to ASECS

-General donations to support ASECS, as well as contributions to the Traveling Jam Pot or Sponsor a Student, may be made through the membership site: https://asecs.press.jhu.edu/membership/contribute.
+Donations by credit card may be made by visiting our membership site: https://asecs.press.jhu.edu/membership/contribute.
 JHUP does not charge a processing fee for donations made through their website.

 ASECS is a 501(c)3 organization and all contributions are tax deductible.

-If you would like to learn more about any of these funds or would like to discuss other options for supporting ASECS, please contact Lisa Berglund at firstname.lastname@example.org.
+If you would like to learn more about any of these funds or would like to discuss other options for giving to ASECS, please contact Executive Director Benita Blessing per email (firstname.lastname@example.org) or by mail or phone (information below).
+Thank you for helping ASECS continue to fulfill its mission for years to come.